pv-is-nrt/vlms-micrographs/README.md

   This file contains the filenames used for VQA-T1, the outputs of the models, and the quality scores assigned by our domain expert.
 - `vqa_t2_size_results.xlsx`
   This file contains the filenames used for VQA-T2 (measure size of fibers and particles) and the outputs from the models.
 Note that since the experiments to measure sizes were less comprehensive than those for measuring counts (due to lack of ability to collect ground truths in large numbers), these were not included in the manuscript.

+For the npj Computational Materials submission, the VQA results are provided in the `npj_computational_materials` directory.